yuanzhubi/raw_buffer/README.md

 4. A node can be reference by one more parent nodes that created ealier(which avoids the ring) to save space.

-5. You can use forward declared packet type.
-This function enhances 4!
+5. You can use forward declared packet type or even packet type itself as field type.
+This function enhances 4（enalbing instrusive list and tree）!

 6. Accurate buffer pre-allocation in packeting, according to evluate the worst case in compile time.